 Learn more about Tuition and Financial Aid at Rutgers Newark.

 Based on this information, how does Rutgers Newark sound?
 Remember, the best school for one person may be a terrible fit for someone else!
 So ask yourself: Is Rutgers Newark a good school for you?

 If Rutgers University - Newark seems like a school you want to apply to, click the heart button to save it to your college list.

-Rutgers Newark is located in the urban setting of Newark, New Jersey, less than an hour from New York City.
+Rutgers Newark is located in the city of Newark, New Jersey, less than an hour from New York City.

-If you want to see Rutgers Newark for yourself, plan a visit.
+If you would like to see Rutgers Newark for yourself, be sure to plan a visit!
 The best way to reach campus is to take Route 1, Route 280, New Jersey Turnpike to Newark, or book a flight to the nearest airport, Newark Liberty International.